flashlightministries/oilforlight/_posts/2017-10-10-same-sex-divorce.md

 comments: false
 ---

-"You want marriage till death do you part, you got it," inveighed one congressional staffer to the protestors gathered around the capitol building.
+"You want marriage till death do you part, you got it," inveighed one congressional staffer to the protestors gathered around the capitol building shortly after the vote.

 # [This article is a work in progress]